nickassafkirk/cooking-with-katie/README.md

 All Javascript files have been validated using [jshint.com](jshint.com).
 No errors were recorded.
 Warnings have been documented below.

-- The add_recipe.js file returned 13 warnings 12 of which were due to use of optional chaining which is only compatible with es11
+- The add_recipe.js file returned 12 warnings 12 of which were due to use of optional chaining which is only compatible with es11
-   The one other warning was due to the use of new when declaring Sortable but the sortable document required it so it must be ignored.

 - The account.js file returned 4 warnings which were again due to the use of optional chaining and have been ignored.